The Campus Plan

 Examining the physical vision of the campus as defined by the program summary, it quickly became apparent that Simons-Law Residence Hall needed significant attention.
 Virtually beyond renovation due to modern building code requirements, planners soon realized that replacement of Simons-Law would require the construction of a new residence hall, ideally elsewhere on campus.
 The most significant space need on campus - to accommodate both the existing and envisioned student body - was new classrooms.
 An additional net area increase of 5,436 square feet suggested a conversion of Simons-Law for educational use.

 The Campus Master Plan

-The result was 2 new state-of-the-art, LEED (Leadership in Energy and Environmental Design) gold certified buildings:
+The result was two new state-of-the-art LEED (Leadership in Energy and Environmental Design) gold certified buildings:

 A new residence hall was constructed adjacent to the athletic field.
 The 34,000-square-foot facility, which opened in summer 2009, efficiently organizes residential units to house a mix of single and married students and provides amenities for enhanced community life, including exercise, recreational, cooking, and other gathering spaces.
 The design integrates sustainable building practices and efficient maintenance systems.

 The Vernon S. Broyles, Jr. Leadership Center was completed in the spring of 2012.
 The new facility is located on the southeastern corner of the academic quadrangle and incorporates what was the Simons-Law dorm.
 This facility integrates Columbia's learning model with the innovation that modern theological study requires to meet the emerging needs of the church.
 The new building will enhance community life as well as Columbia's ability to attract and recruit exceptional new students and faculty to serve Christ's ministry for decades to come.